 The people in the little rural town of Bjerget are eagerly awaiting the return of Rasmus, the younger son of Jeppe and Maren Berg, who has been away at the University in Copenhagen and are now coming back to visit his family and his fiancee Lisbed, the daughter of the wealthy Jeronimus.

 Rasmus turns up, very proud of his newfound learning and eager to show off.
-He insist on being called by his latinized name Erasmus Montanus, peppers his speech with Insane Troll Logic and latin phrases and falls into disputes with just about everybody he meets.
+He insist on being called by his latinized name Erasmus Montanus, peppers his speech with Insane Troll Logic and Gratuitous Latin and falls into disputes with just about everybody he meets.
 At first the townspeople are impressed and a bit confused, but when Erasmus starts to insist that the Earth is round, confusion turns to horror and anger, and they denounce him, lead by Jeronimus, who will not have his daughter marry such a madman.
 Both his parents, his brother and Lisbed tries to make Erasmus change his mind, but he insist that he alone knows best.

 In the end, the townspeople enlist the help of The Lieutenant, who tricks Erasmus into joining the army.
 After a few hours of Training from Hell, Erasmus is ready to renounce all his ways and swear that "the earth is as flat as a pancake!"
 The humbled Erasmus is readmitted into the community and allowed to marry Lisbed.